Ighton/mythic-bastionland/1. Sessions/Session 0.md

 - Follow the book
 - Consider: how does our adventure start.
 Why are you traveling together?
+**Introduction to style of play, expectations**
+- You are knights of the realm, and each swore an oath: To seek myth, and protect the seers.
+- In play: travel a lot.
+Talk to locals for knowledge.
-**Introduction to style of play, expectations** **Introduction to the area, map, context**
+- Your ultimate goal: gain glory.
+Glory is earned by "finishing" myths.
+That might mean slaying a creature, or simply **Introduction to the area, map, context**